• Skip to primary navigation

 Ingredients

 • Cucumbers- I feel like these are a must in an Italian salad.
 English cucumbers are my preferred choice, but use whatever you like.
-I like to leave the skins on mine, just rememeber to rinse well.
+I like to leave the skins on mine, just remember to rinse well.

 • Tomatoes- Grape or cherry work well in this salad.
-I used a campani tomato.
+I used a Campani tomato.

 • Red onions- I love the flavor this adds.